 If your FICO Score is 750 or higher

 Check out our Chase Sapphire Preferred® Card review if you’ve got a FICO score of 750 or higher.
-There are a lot of reasons why you would choose this card, including that new cardmembers can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 when you redeem through Chase Ultimate Rewards®.
+There are a lot of reasons why you would choose this card, including a welcome bonus for new cardmembers: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 when you redeem through Chase Travel℠.

-You’ll also earn 5X points on travel purchased through Chase Ultimate Rewards, 3X points on dining, 2X points on all other travel purchases, and 1 point per dollar spent on all other purchases.
+You’ll also earn 5X points on travel purchased through Chase Travel℠, 3x on dining, select streaming services and online groceries, 2X points on all other travel purchases, and 1 point per dollar spent on all other purchases.

 Keep your paid credit lines open